FIND OUT MORE ABOUT THE WORK BEING DONE BY SOUTHLAND'S CATCHMENT GROUPS HERE

 Projects completed

-Over the last two years we have worked with Hedgehope School and Hokonui Runanga to have a community hangi and planting session at the school.
-Meat and veg was kindly donated by the Alliance Group Limited, So Sweet and local Catchment Group members, and lots was learnt by Catchment Group Members and students.
-We also hosted a pre-lambing and calving community pot luck lunch catch up.
-It was a great chance to get together before things got super busy on farm, and included very quick updates on our two big projects.
+Alongside these projects, the group worked with Hedgehope School and Hokonui Runanga to have a community hangi and planting session at the school.
+Meat and veg was kindly donated by the Alliance Group Limited, So Sweet and local Catchment Group members.

+We hosted a pre-lambing and calving community pot luck lunch catch up, which was a great chance to get together before things got super busy on farm, and included very quick updates on our two big projects.
 We also took part in a nationwide eDNA (environmental DNA) water quality monitoring programme (along with the other Southland Catchment Groups), to provide valuable information on the plants and animals found in and around New Zealand’s waterways.
 Our sample was taken from the confluence of the Hedgehope and Makarewa Rivers.

 Projects underway